samirmartins/pydaq/paper/paper.md

 in an empirical scientific procedure, such as in the work of [@Ostrovskii2020].

-Further, PYDAQ deals from different type of data acquisition cards, since simple and cheaper Arduino boards up to NIDAQ devices.
+Further, PYDAQ deals from different type of data acquisition cards, since simple and cheaper Arduino boards up to NIDAQ devices, allowing the execution from simple to complex experiments.
+Also, since PYDAQ can be also used as a command line tool, it can be easily incorporated to be used in production along with any available mathematical tool, such as SysIdentPy[@Lacerda2020] or SciKitLearn[@scikit-learn].

 In literature there are packages that deals with NIDAQ devices, such as [@Koerner2020].
 However, they need several line of codes in order to make a single data acquisition, and works only with expensive and proprietary boards.
 Besides, as far as I know, there is no Graphical User Interface open software that allows instantly and easily data acquisition with Python, being this another